aardvarkpepper/budgieapp/README.md

 .DS_Store
 ```

   Save all changes.
-In termial, open VSCode by entering
+In terminal, open VSCode by entering
   ```
   code .
   ```